Is Chocolate Vegan? Everything You Need to Know

 Semi-sweet chocolate is somewhere between milk and dark chocolate.
 It typically has a lower cocoa content (but not quite as low as milk chocolate) and more added sugar, although this isn’t the case with all brands.

-As well as the dark chocolates I’ve mentioned above, Lindt also have a 51% dark chocolate cooking bar.
+As well as the dark chocolates I’ve mentioned above, there is also a vegan Lindt dark chocolate cooking bar.
 I haven’t actually seen it in any supermarkets near me but it can be purchased from their website or on Amazon.

 Nomo dark chocolate